ppy/osu-wiki/wiki/Game_Modes/osu!/en.md

 - Missing a hit circle.
 - Tapping a slider start early.
 - Missing a slider tick, or slider reverse arrow.
-- Unable to complete a spinner for a 50 to be given.
+- Failed to complete a spinner for a 50 to be given.

 **The following will reserve health in the health bar:-**